 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

 The Graduate School sets minimum requirements for admissions.
 Academic program admission requirements are often more rigorous than those set by the Graduate School.
 Applicants are encouraged to apply earlier than the dates listed above.
-Please check the program’s website for details about the admissions process.
+Check the program’s website for details about the admissions process.

 Prerequisites

-Coursework used to fulfill the prerequisite courses listed above do not need to adhere to the prior course work rules.
+Coursework used to fulfill the prerequisite courses listed below does not transfer in to meet degree requirements.

 Graduate School Resources